raghudevan/learn-webapp/README.md

 # Getting started
 * Once you've taken care of the required installations, you're ready to start building an app!

+0. We're going to be using a package called **redux** to manage our application's model.
+There's a neat [plugin](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en) for chrome that helps with visualizing the model.

 1. Clone this repository

     ```